aleph2c/miros/docs/_sources/recipes.rst.txt

 The Harel formalism was consumed by the UML standard.

 The UML standards were not properly curated and became overly-complicated and full of contradictions.
-As a result, they were largely disregarded by the software community at large, so most of the open source drawing tool projects were just abandoned.
+As a result, they are largely disregarded by the software community at large, so most of the open source drawing tool projects have been abandoned.

-A lot of the commercial drawing tools have tried to stay up with the overly complicated UML standards, so you end up fighting with the tools when you just want to draw a simple picture.
+A lot of the commercial drawing tools have tried to keep up with the overly complicated UML standards, so you end up fighting with the tools when you just want to draw a simple picture.
 The point of the picture is to be expressive enough to explain something to someone else.

-People shouldn't have to take a class just to understand your diagram.
+So in many ways UML has become a kind of anti-brand but it has it's good parts.
+Skip the class diagrams and use the :ref:`sequence diagram<recipes-drawing-a-sequence-diagram>` and the statecharts.

-A drawing tool only needs to provide the following features:
+A statechart drawing tool only needs to provide the following features:

 1. zoom in and out of a diagram.
 2. draw the basic Harel statemachine building blocks.
 3. draw arrows and the other useful parts of UML.
-4. mark up the diagram with code 5. simple to change a design
+4. mark up the diagram with code
+5. be simple to change a design

 Pencil and paper are great for drawing your designs.
 It is good to work on them over and over again without the impediment of the computer interface